liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/05-bootstrap-lexicon-compatibility-layer.markdown

 4. Re-enable any components you disabled in the compatibility layer by removing any components you set to false in `/src/css/_clay_custom.scss`.
-    This prevents @product@'s UI from breaking.
+    This prevents @sharepoint@'s UI from breaking.

 Now you know how to use the Bootstrap 3 and Lexicon CSS compatibility layer to provide a smooth transition during your theme upgrade.